 There are an increasing number of Black influencers in the American wine scene, bringing important perspectives to the table.
 Some have started innovative businesses and others are NBA greats you’ve probably heard of.
 Here are eight other Black voices within the American wine realm you should definitely raise a glass to and follow on their respective journeys.

 To call Mack an influencer within the reaches of wine would be a gross understatement.
 The New York-based wino launched wildly popular Willamette Valley brand, Mouton Noir, some 15 years ago and it’s become a go-to for people wanting accessible yet delicious Oregon wine.
-The designer and sommelier never seems to rest, a familiar face at just about every trade event and responsible for a host of wine-friendly eateries and hospitality projects, not to mention a stellar portfolio of punny wine wear, and his own.
+The designer and sommelier never seems to rest, a familiar face at just about every trade event and responsible for a host of wine-friendly eateries and hospitality projects, not to mention a stellar portfolio of punny wine wear, and his own video series.

 With a razor-sharp palate and equally sharp business brain, Habibi is putting her certified-sommelier skills to work.
 She started the Hue Society to bring more diversity to the wine world and take a hammer to the dusty old pillars that plague high-ranking industry areas like the Court of Master Sommeliers.
 Based in Atlanta but originally from Philly, Habibi is curating multicultural events built around wine and opening many doors to the scene en route.